fletchjp/VLCB-Arduino-Examples/README.md

 Full VLCB             32010/1382   (31994/1366 in the old location) the difference must be to do with different length of location information.
 NoLEDUserService      31072/1265

+This means that the overhead for the task manager is about 4k memory but not much data.